sihrc/CollectiveMotion/Code/README.txt

 --------
  README
 --------
-Last Updated: 8/12/2013
+Last Updated: 8/13/2013

 --------
 Summary
 --------
-The package executes particle detection and tracking along with several analysis algorithms to better interpret the results.
+This package performs particle detection and tracking on provided images from the confocal.
+It also contains some analysis code to interpret results.
 Contained in this package are a set of python script files that contain the actual algorithms and a set of script files that run these algorithms.
-These are listed in "Contents".
+This structure is listed under "Contents" of this document.

 Getting started -
 	The first step of using this package is to fully understand the structure of the code.
 There are several classes implemented in this package.
-There are "scaffolding" classes inside scaffold.py that hold the general structure for all the "tasks" (image proc- essing/detection/tracking/analysis/etc).
-Knowing this, there shouldn't be much to edit under scaffold.py; it would be best to just leave this file alone.
+There are "scaffolding" classes inside scaffold.py that hold the general structure for all the "tasks" (image proc- essing/detection/tracking/analysis/etc) and how each of them run/depend on one another.
+These are like the templates for any new classes in the future.
+Knowing this, there shouldn't be much to edit under scaffold.py itself; it would be best to just leave this file alone.

-	The actual algorithms are held in particles.p with particle detection followed by particle tracking.
-You will notice now that base "tasks" inherit scaffold.task ( which is the structure for tasks that the scaffold will recognize and run.
-If you wish to create a new task, it is best to follow the guidelines for scaffold.task - include dependencies = [], run(), export(), isComplete()).
-	You will also notice that classes inherit each others, and not just scaffold.Task.
-Generally, if a class inherits another class, running those classes will automatically run the classes that are inherited/included in dependencies.
-As a result, there are several "final result" tasks that are also listed in singleRun.py.
-These tasks are the ones that are run; the scaffold will take care of any dependencies they require.
+	The actual algorithms are held in particles.py with particle detection followed by particle tracking.
+Notice now that base "tasks" inherit scaffold.task ( which is the structure for tasks that the scaffold will recognize and run.
+To create a new task, it is best to follow the guidelines for scaffold.task - include dependencies = [], run(), export(), isComplete()).
+Notice that classes also inherit each other, not just scaffold.Task.
+Generally, if a class inherits another class, running those classes will automatically run the classes that are inherited/included in dependencies (defined with each task).
+As a result, there are several "final result" tasks that are listed in singleRun.py.
+These tasks are the ones that are explicitly run; the scaffold will take care of running any dependent tasks they require.

-	With general knowledge of python classes, it shouldn't be too hard to be able to add/modify the existing code.
+	With general knowledge of python classes, it shouldn't be too hard to add/modify the existing code.
 	There are methods of saving variables globally, accessing functions globally, and sharing results globally.
-These are all listed under scaffold.py.
+These are all detailed and blueprinted under scaffold.py.

 ----------
  CONTENTS